 Even if the fractured tooth doesn’t cause you significant distress, the damaged area of tooth enamel could attract and trap bacterial residue.
 Left untreated, this could cause a cavity to form deep in the compromised dental structure.

-The severity and location of the dental fracture will influence the treatment method Dr. Matthew Scaffa recommends at Staten Island Dental Arts Center.
+The severity and location of the dental fracture will influence the treatment method Dr. Matthew Scaffa recommends at Dental Art Concepts PLLC.

 A small dental fracture that is limited to the enamel layer of the tooth might be repairable with a simple amalgam or composite filling.
 If the damage is on the biting surface of a molar or premolar we might advocate using a large inlay or onlay filling.